 Feeling she was missing too many precious moments of her son’s childhood, she backed off her corporate healthcare pursuits to have more control over her schedule and co-found The Mama Ladder™.
-With another little man on his way (world debut: July 2017!), Lynette is happy to have more time to spend with her family and create a business that fits her life and priorities.
+Mama to two little boys, Lynette is happy to have more time to spend with her family and create a business that fits her life and priorities.
 A Southern California-born girl, she's a sunshine lover, simple moment savorer, and happiest with people she loves the most.

 Serial entrepreneur, family man, education advocate, community volunteer, and philanthropist, Alan E. Hall has a personal mission to create jobs and lift local economies.
 As a business leader and investor, he has brought thousands of jobs to countries worldwide over the past three decades.
 Alan served as founder and managing director of Mercato Partners, a top-performing growth equity venture capital fund.